trentlarson/P2P-Docs/README.md

 information from certain people.
 Anyway, you may want to know when they make changes, or you may want to apply some of their changes to your copies, or you may want to push your changes out to others.
 Or maybe you want it all.

 Hopefully this will help.
+Current file-sharing programs have shortcomings for projects with files with similar (but not exactly the same) histories: they typically synchronize all changes, and they publish and subscribe to the (torrent) file and don't do updates.

 First, you'll need to know where your shared files are stored.
 Here are some common locations: